patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 The whole process should take around 10 minutes.
 All three stages should be completed as `Succeeded`.

->NOTE: If your pipeline fails, one of the potential reasons could be a permission issue.
+>NOTE: If your pipeline fails, one of the potential reasons could be a permissions issue.
 Check if the IAM Role created by your CodePipeline has ECS full permissions by going to Services > IAM > Roles.
 Type in the search bar the name of the role and click on it.
 In **Permissions policies** check if the policy attached to it has "ecs:*" permissions.
 If not, click on **Attach policies** and search for `AmazonECS_FullAccess`.
-Select it and click in **Attach policy**.
+Select it and click on **Attach policy**.

 ![CodePipeline Finished](/04-ContinuousDelivery/images/codepipeline_succeeded.png)

 If you go to the URL of your app you won't see any changes because we didn't change anything at the application level yet.
 So now, let's do exactly that!
-Let's change something on our app to see the how pipeline executes automatically upon detecting changes to our source repository.
+Let's change something in our app to see how the pipeline executes automatically upon detecting changes to our source repository.

 ## 5. Testing our pipeline